Conductive homogeneity of compact metric spaces and construction of p-energy: Construction of -energy:

-\remark In \cite{Shimizu1}, the reflectivity and separability is shown in the case of the planar Sierpinski carpet.
-His method, however, can easily extended to our general case and one has the above theorem. \endremark
+\remark In \cite{Shimizu2}, the reflexivity and separability are shown in the case of the planar Sierpinski carpet.
+His method, however, can easily be extended to our general case and one has the above theorem. \endremark

 \demo[Proof of Theorem~\ref{CPE.thm10}] Define $\hE_p^n: L^p(K, \mu) \to [0, \infty)$ by $\hE_p^n(f) = \wE_p^n(P_nf)$ for $f \in L^p(K, \mu)$.
 Then by \cite[Proposition~2.14]{Braides1}, there exists a $\Gamma$-convergent subsequence $\{\hE_p^{n_k}\}_{k \ge 1}$.
 Define $\hE_p$ as its limit.
 Let $f \in \W^p$.
 Then